 In a circular economy, products and materials are circulated through processes such as maintenance, reuse, refurbishment, remanufacture, recycling and composting.
 Companies including Ikea and US-based Republic Services play a role in minimising waste by reusing and repurposing products and materials and encouraging more reuse and recycling.

 “We are seeing a broadening and maturing of the concept,” says Felix Philipp, Head of Circular Economy Research at Lombard Odier Investment Managers.
-“Where in the past it was primarily focused on recycling, more and more of the upstream strategies, such as reuse, repair and service models, are now becoming more prevalent,” he adds.
+“Where in the past it was primarily focussed on recycling, more and more of the upstream strategies, such as reuse, repair and service models, are now becoming more prevalent,” he adds.

 Swiss bank Lombard Odier recently won the award for Best Branding in Private Banking (Europe) for their campaign titled ‘Nature’s Regenerative Power’ at PWM’s Global Private Banking Awards.